PřF:E0360 Social epidemiology - Course Information

-- At the end of the course, students should be able to:
+- After this course, students will be able to:

-- explain the main indicator of socioeconomic position
+- name the main indicators of socioeconomic position

-- assess the importance of social inequalities for population health
+- appreciate the importance of social inequalities in health

-- explain global inequalities in health and their main causes
+- explain the global inequalities in health and their main determinants

-- understand the significance of social determinants of health for health and social policy
+- appreciate policy implications of social determinants of health for health and social policy

 - Bartley M. Health Inequality: An Introduction to Concepts, Theories and Methods” 2nd Ed.
 2017.
 Polity Press, Cambridge, UK.